cosmos/sdk-tutorials/academy/ibc-dev/ibcmw-integrate.md

 scopedKeeperCustom2 := capabilityKeeper.NewScopedKeeper("custom2")
 // NOTE: IBC Modules may be initialized any number of times provided they use a separate
 // scopedKeeper and underlying port.
+//
-// initialize base IBC applications
+// Initialize base IBC applications
+//
 // if you want to create two different stacks with the same base application,
 // they must be given different scopedKeepers and assigned different ports. transferIBCModule := transfer.NewIBCModule(transferKeeper)